jaimiles23/VBA-Operations/_HOWTO/README.md

 ## Personal Workbook
 VBA Macros are tied to workbooks.
 For instance, a user may write a VBA macro within an Excel workbook and then that macro is saved within that Workbook.
 Office-365 Applications also contain a **Personal Workbook** A personal workbook is tied to your Office Account and is accessible between files.

 Your Excel personal workbook is available here - you will almost never need to access is manually.
-Office-365 applications will automaticlaly load the workbook with the application:
+Office-365 applications will automatically load the workbook with the application:
     `C:\Users\User Name\AppData\Roaming\Microsoft\Excel\XLSTART`

-- Rename Modules
+## Renaming Modules
+**TODO**: Come back & adjust after building Personal workbook.

 ## GUI Environment
 The Office VBA IDE is a harsh environment to develop it.
 I've been tempted on numerous occassions to switch back & forth with VS Code.
 However, there are undeniable benefits to use the native IDE.
 For instance, direct access to the data.
 There are a number of ways to make the enviornment more suitable.